kiat/tx-soil-moisture/README.md

 # Soild Moisture Sensor Data Analysis - Texas soil moisture dataset

+TODOs:

+* Use rain prediction values as parameters
+* Run transfer learning to model to train the model on one station and use this to train the model for other stations.

 # Students
 * Raahim Owais <raahim.owais7@gmail.com>
 * Tyler J Dean <t.dean6@utexas.edu>